 Of course, the coffee is always hot and ready on Christmas morning.
 Actually, no one can touch the gifts until I have made my coffee!
 Switch it up for brunch and try one of these festive recipes!

 - White Chocolate Peppermint Mocha

 It also doesn’t feel like brunch without Champagne!
 Serve some cranberry mimosas!

 How to Make a Cranberry Mimosa

 Add a little sweetened cranberry juice to a crips bottle of Champagne for an easy cranberry mimosa!

 Also, homemade eggnog is also such a treat on Christmas morning!!
 This butterscotch eggnog recipe is one of my favorites!

-I hope you’ve been inspired to host a beautiful Christmas brunch!
+I hope you’ve been inspired on How to Put Together a Charming Christmas Brunch!
 Please share with us on social if you use any of our ideas.
 We love to see what you’re all making too on our Instagram and Facebook.
 Happy Holidays!